tliu526/ireg-ca-tex/journal.md

 __More recent entries are at the top.__

+##11-17-2016

+Tony's Work
+- Removed 8 pages worth of figures, now at 30 figures
+- Compressed parts of Chapter 6, now at 17 pages of text

 ##11-15-2016

 Tony's Work:
-- Compressed System Design to 2.5 pages, total 18 pages of text
+- Compressed System Design to 2.5 pages, total 18d  pages of text
 - Began some work with Power Law Spectral Density (me07, pe04)

 Thoughts: